Rotation Logic

 Worked Examples demonstrate classification and analysis step-by-step.

-The Case Library applies the same logic across jurisdictions and designs.
+The Case Library applies the same logic across jurisdictions and institutional designs.

 Foundations